qddjs/qdd/README.md

 **`qdd`** is short for **q**uickly **d**ownload **d**ependencies.
 That's all it does.
-It's meant as a replacement for `npm ci` in situations where:

-* You don't need install scripts.
-(Note: this means no compiled modules.)
+It's meant as a replacement for `npm ci` in situations where you don't need install scripts.
+(This means no compiled/native-addon modules either.)
-* You don't need the `node_modules/.bin` directory.

-These two corners are cut in order to deliver modules to you at high speed.
+This corner is cut in order to deliver modules to you at high speed.
 See the Benchmarks section below for more details.

 This tool, `qdd`, is not meant as a replacement for `npm` or even for `npm ci`.
 `npm` is a full-featured JavaScript project management tool, and `qdd` is not.